 While the striking Causeway Coastal Route was already a site to behold, the region has seen a boom in tourism in recent years thanks to more fantasy.
 The TV series behemoth Game of Thrones is filmed around these parts, so now many fans make the journey from far and wide to get perfect Instagram images in iconic locations from the show.
 The Dark Hedges area along the Bregagh Road is one of the most admired sites.
 When you see its haunting atmospheric beauty in person, you’ll understand why.

 The popular Carrick-a-rede Rope Bridge is a great place to visit in Ireland to capture the beauty of the Irish coastline.
 Along the Causeway Coast you can visit historic sites such as Dunluce Castle and enjoy wonderful scenery along Ballintoy and Murlough Bay.
 Indeed there are many highlights in an area that Lonely Planet has named the best region in the world to travel in 2018.
-Check out this kick-ass guide to the Causeway Coast to plan your trip!

 2. Cliffs of Moher